 Our rare books may be consulted under supervision in the Rare Books Reading Room, Monday-Friday, 9am-1pm and 2pm-5pm.
 To arrange an appointment please contact the Special Collections Librarian (tel.
 01223 339393).

-Since 2001 the Library has been actively committed to providing on-line catalogue access for its early printed material via the University's Newton Catalogue.
-The Upper Library Cataloguing Project was completed in 2006, and a further project is now in progress to catalogue the remaining items on the lower floor of the Old Library.
+Since 2001 the Library has been actively committed to providing on-line catalogue access for its early printed material via the University's Catalogue.
+The Upper Library Cataloguing Project was completed in 2006, and a further project to catalogue the remaining items on the lower floor of the Old Library was completed in 2012.
 All cataloguing takes into account DCRM(B) standards, and special attention is placed on describing the provenance of items, allowing searches on the names of previous owners.
 Note is also made of any particularly interesting bindings, illuminations or other copy-specific features of interest.
 Since August 2010, records for books in both the Upper Library and the special collections in the Lower Library have also been made available via the COPAC catalogue.

 Most of the material in the Upper Library is arranged together in loose subject areas.
 Although some of the Lower Library is also organised by subject, there are a greater number of named collections.

 Rollo Brice-Smith | Domenico Antonio Ferrari | Hugh Wharton Gatty | Thomas Gisborne | Sir Soulden Lawrence | J.E.B.
 Mayor | Samuel Parr | Matthew Prior | William Francis Smith | James Wood | William Wordsworth collection | George Udny Yule